Christine McDonough, PT, PhD

 Dr. Christine McDonough is research assistant professor in Health Policy and Management in the Health & Disability Research Institute at the Boston University School of Public Health.
-She is also affiliated with the Dartmouth Institute for Health Policy and Clinical Practice and an Adjunct Assistant Professor in Physical Therapy at the MGH Institute of Health Professions in Boston.
+She is also adjunct clinical assistant professor, orthopaedic surgery, Geisel School of Medicine at Dartmouth.
 Research interests include applying contemporary measurement methods such as Item Response Theory (IRT) and Computer Adaptive Testing (CAT) as well as current models of health, functioning and disability to the development of measures of status, functioning and clinical outcomes for musculoskeletal and aging research.
 Dr. McDonough is also interested in the use of evidence to identify high value health care interventions.

 Click the "See All" links for more information and interactive visualizations!